When I named this company, people thought I was being dark. I was being honest.

 Why It Has to Be an Operator Telling You

 The consultant industry is full of people who have read about business problems.
 I am not interested in that.
-I have been inside businesses that worked and businesses that broke, and I have seen the difference up close.
+I have been inside Kingdom Health, Physio Plus TX, and Premier Hormone Health while they were broken and while they were getting fixed.
+I have seen the difference up close.
 The difference is almost never what it looks like from the outside.

 The Force Multiplier Framework exists because I needed a structured way to look at businesses without a predetermined answer.
 Five standards.
 All of them examined simultaneously.
 The constraint is wherever it is.
 Not wherever I expected it to be.
 That is what operator-built means.